 In developing these pages, I have relied on Google Maps.
 However, since switching to the iOS platform from Android, I’ve been irritated by Google Maps’ clunkiness, so I’ve been trying out Apple Maps.
-In this time, I went through an upgrade to iOS 16 and to WatchOS 9, which obsoleted some information, which I’m now deleting.

 It turns out that, on the iOS platform, Google Maps is attempting to emulate Apple Maps.
 Most of the clunkiness, the repeatedly required additional button pushes that make me want to scream, “JUST DO IT, ALREADY!” can be seen in Apple Maps as well.
 A difference is that with Apple CarPlay, Apple Maps puts the clunkiness on the larger dashboard screen where it’s easier to see and deal with.

 And why Google Maps would choose to imitate everything annoying about Apple Maps in its iOS version, without any of the Apple Maps features that ameliorate the aggravation, is a mystery.